marsp0/marsp0.github.io/articles/deflate-stream-parser.md

     end
 ```

-The third code that we can parse is `0` and its value is 2.
-This means that the 99th value of LL has a code length of 2.
+The third code that we parse is 2(`0`).
+This means that the 99th value of LL alphabet has a code length of 2.

 ```mermaid
 %%{init: { 'theme':'forest' } }%%